-If you happened to be one of those who has a YouTube channel, I’m sure you must be wondering how you can get more YouTube subscribers to your channel and increase the reach of your YouTube videos.
+If you currently have a YouTube channel, you must be wondering how you can get more YouTube subscribers, and how you can increase the reach of your YouTube videos.

-If you know something, YouTube is a great place to strut your expertise as there many people who are willing to learn a thing or two on the network.
-With a whole new lot of YouTube stars on the rise, it is a platform definitely to be considered by everyone on the look for some online marketing and publicity.
+With a whole new lot of YouTube stars on the rise, it is definitely a platform to be considered by everyone looking for some online marketing and publicity.

-YouTube is a great platform for bloggers to broaden their internet reach by making your readers feel connected to you.
+YouTube is a great platform for bloggers to broaden their internet reach by making a personal connection with their followers.

-Note: This is a detailed guide to getting YouTube subscriber with over 3500 Words.
-Make sure you have enough time now to read or else bookmark it to read later!
+Note: This detailed guide to getting YouTube subscribers is long.
+Make sure you have enough time now to read it, or you can always bookmark it and read it later!

-20 Smart Ways to get more YouTube subscribers in 2016
+20 Smart Ways To Get More YouTube Subscribers in 2017

-I have had the opportunity to attend a YouTube fan-fest with a VIP invitee, thanks to my wonderful acquaintances, and a little interaction with them shed some light on how these things work out exactly.
+I recently had the opportunity to attend a YouTube fan-fest with a VIP invitee (thanks to my wonderful acquaintances), and a little interaction with them will shed some light on how these things work out.

-I have another associate, who happens to be my peer student, had a tremendous growth in his YouTube subscribers and viewers within a span of two years.
-Although his numbers might not be too great, they are well above a million views in all, to justify his efforts that went into the making.
+I have another associate (a student of mine) who saw a tremendous amount of growth in his YouTube subscribers and viewers within a span of two years.
+Although his numbers might not be outrageous, they total well above a million views, which more than justifies his efforts.

 “He who fails to plan is planning to fail.“